What's The Environmental Footprint Of A Loaf Of Bread? Now We Know

 The study is "very interesting, very complete," says James Galloway, an expert on nitrogen cycles at the University of Virginia, Charlottesville, who was not involved in the new study.
 "This is exactly the kind of thing that should be done with other food commodities."

 Galloway says it would be even more useful to do such analysis on animal products like beef and pork, which we know are bigger sources of greenhouse gas emissions.
 "That would have interesting results and would be even more useful if you're going to ask the question, 'What can society do about the issue?' " he adds.
-"This type of analysis would generate very well the take-home message that if you only eat the amount of protein you're supposed to eat, as opposed to over-consumption, you would decrease the environmental footprint."
+"This type of analysis would generate very well the take-home message that if you only eat the amount of protein you're supposed to eat, as opposed to overconsumption, you would decrease the environmental footprint."

 In the future, this kind of analysis could be used to create a market for foods with lower emissions, says Ramankutty.
 The way to do that is by "asking consumers to vote with their money," he says.

-If for example, customers demand "climate smart bread," then bakeries would have to prove that their bread uses less energy than the average loaf.
+If for example, customers demand "climate-smart bread," then bakeries would have to prove that their bread uses less energy than the average loaf.
 Bakeries can in turn influence the supply chain.
-"They can go back to the farmer and say, 'can you use less fertilizer, or use organic fertilizer?' " Ramankutty says.
+"They can go back to the farmer and say, 'Can you use less fertilizer, or use organic fertilizer?' " Ramankutty says.
 That could become a productive way to make sure that the food we eat has a smaller climate impact, he adds.